Pi'erre Bourne: Career

 Jenks produced the Drake song "Pain 1993", which released in May 2020 and debuted at number 7 on the Hot 100 on May 16, 2020.
 Jenks released his second studio album, The Life of Pi'erre 5, on June 11, 2021.
 The album was entirely produced by Jenks and includes features from Lil Uzi Vert, Playboi Carti, and Sharc.
 Jenks produced the Lil Wayne song "Cameras", which released on January 14, 2022, in the re-release of Wayne's Sorry 4 the Wait mixtape.
 On September 2, 2022, he released his third studio album, Good Movie.
 On February 24, 2023, Jenks released "IG", which he initially teased in 2018, as an official single.
 The song was the first single for his Grails EP, which featured re-recordings of fan-favorite snippets and was released on April 14, 2023.
-On November 13, 2024, he released Sli’merre 2, his second collaborative album with Young Nudy.
-On June 6, 2025, Pi’erre released, "Blocs", the lead single to Made in Paris, his fourth studio album.
-Made in Paris released on June 27th, 2025.
+On November 13, 2024, he released Sli'merre 2, his second collaborative album with Young Nudy.
+On June 6, 2025, Pi'erre released "Blocs", the lead single to Made in Paris, his fourth studio album.
+Made in Paris was released on June 27, 2025.

 Artistry

 Jenks has cited Wiz Khalifa, video game soundtracks, Dipset, G-Unit, Kid Cudi, T-Pain, J Dilla, Pharrell Williams, Timbaland, and Kanye West as inspirations for his music.
-Jenks has called West's career as a rapper and a producer as an influence.
+Jenks has called West's career as a rapper and a producer an influence.
 Alphonse Pierre of Pitchfork described Bourne's productions as "beats that pair airy video-game melodies with classic trap drums".
 He is well known for his producer tag, "Yo Pierre, you wanna come out here?", sampled from an episode of The Jamie Foxx Show.